 - Sunflower or olive oil, non-dairy margarine

 - Cooked beetroot, sweet-potato, carrots, parsnips

 If no obvious food is suspected, then a simple elimination diet for two to four weeks is suggested.
 It should consist of either a extensively hydrolysed infant formula or only hypo-allergenic foods such as: lamb meat or chicken, polished rice, rice cakes, pears, bananas, water and sunflower or olive oil.
 In children, if despite the elimination diet, the symptoms persist, an elemental diet such as Neocate, a hypoallergenic amino acid based formula, should be considered.
-If Neocate is unavailable then Comminuted chicken or lamb meat may be used as a “homemade” hypoallergenic formula.
+If Neocate and Pepdite is unavailable then Comminuted chicken or lamb meat may be used as a “homemade” hypoallergenic formula.
 The elimination diet for children is very limited and obviously not well adhered to by adults.
 In adults a greater number of foods may rather be used in a “few food” elimination diet.

 The “few food” diet for adults – if offending food is not apparent